Interstitial cystitis

-Interstitial cystitis (IC), a type of bladder pain syndrome (BPS), is chronic pain in the bladder and pelvic floor of unknown cause.
+Interstitial cystitis (IC) or bladder pain syndrome (BPS), is chronic pain in the bladder and pelvic floor of unknown cause.
 Symptoms include feeling the need to urinate right away, needing to urinate often, bladder pain (pain in the organ) and pain with sex.
 IC/BPS is associated with depression and lower quality of life.
 Some of those affected also have irritable bowel syndrome and fibromyalgia.

 The cause of interstitial cystitis is unknown.
 While it can, it does not typically run in a family.
 The diagnosis is usually based on the symptoms after ruling out other conditions.
 Typically the urine culture is negative.
 Ulceration or inflammation may be seen on cystoscopy.
 Other conditions which can produce similar symptoms include overactive bladder, urinary tract infection (UTI), sexually transmitted infections, prostatitis, endometriosis in females, and bladder cancer.

 There is no cure for interstitial cystitis and management of this condition can be challenging.
 Treatments that may improve symptoms include lifestyle changes, medications, or procedures.
 Lifestyle changes may include stopping smoking, dietary changes, reducing stress, and receiving psychological support.
-Medications may include paracetamol with ibuprofen and gastric protection, amitriptyline, pentosan polysulfate, or histamine Procedures may include bladder distention, nerve stimulation, or surgery.
+Medications may include paracetamol with ibuprofen and gastric protection, amitriptyline, pentosan polysulfate, or histamine.
+Procedures may include bladder distention, nerve stimulation, or surgery.
 Kegel exercises and long term antibiotics are not recommended.

 In the United States and Europe, it is estimated that around 0.5% of people are affected.
 Women are affected about five times as often as men.
 Onset is typically in middle age.
 The term "interstitial cystitis" first came into use in 1887.

 Signs and symptoms

 The most common symptoms of IC are suprapubic pain, urinary frequency, painful sexual intercourse, and waking up from sleep to urinate.

 In general, symptoms may include painful urination described as a burning sensation in the urethra during urination, pelvic pain that is worsened with the consumption of certain foods or drinks, urinary urgency, and pressure in the bladder or pelvis.
 Other described symptoms are urinary hesitancy (needing to wait for the urinary stream to begin, often caused by pelvic floor dysfunction and tension), and pain and difficulty driving, working, exercising, or traveling.
 Pelvic pain experienced by those with IC typically worsens with filling of the urinary bladder and may improve with urination.
-Other, more severe symptoms include chronic inflammation, ulcuration (Hunner's leasions), fybrotic scar tissue and stiffness of the bladder.
+Other, more severe symptoms include chronic inflammation, ulceration (Hunner's lesions), fibrotic scar tissue and stiffness of the bladder.

 During cystoscopy, 5–10% of people with IC are found to have Hunner's ulcers.
 A person with IC may have discomfort only in the urethra, while another might struggle with pain in the entire pelvis.
 Interstitial cystitis symptoms usually fall into one of two patterns: significant suprapubic pain with little frequency or a lesser amount of suprapubic pain but with increased urinary frequency.